dcos/examples/minio/1.9/README.md

 - DC/OS 1.9 or later
 - [Marathon-LB](https://dcos.io/docs/1.9/usage/service-discovery/marathon-lb/usage/) must be installed and running
-- IP address of the public agent(s) where Marathon-LB or an available hostname configured to point to the public agent(s) where Marathon-LB is running.
+- Identify [IP of the public agent](https://dcos.io/docs/1.9/administration/locate-public-agent/) where Marathon-LB or an available hostname configured to point to the public agent(s) where Marathon-LB is running.

-## Setting up Minio

-You can install Minio Universe package using the DC/OS GUI or CLI.

-Before starting, identify the IP address or hostname of a public agent where Marathon-LB is running.

 ## Minio installation using GUI